Cervelli v. Aloha Bed & Breakfast

 - April 15, 2013 Victory!
-The Court grants Lambda Legal's and the Hawai'i Civil Rights Commission's motion for partial summary judgment, finding that Aloha Bed & Breakfast violated Hawai'i's public accommodations law and ordering that it stop discriminating against same-sex couples.
+The trial court grants Lambda Legal's and the HCRC's motion for partial summary judgment, and denies Defendant's motion for summary judgment, finding that Aloha Bed & Breakfast violated Hawai'i's public accommodations law and ordering that it stop discriminating against same-sex couples.

 - May 13, 2013 Defendant takes an interlocutory appeal of the trial court's ruling to the Intermediate Court of Appeals.

 Jay Handlin and Lindsay McAneeley